Kicking off National Sunday Supper Month with a spicy Thai dish that will bring everyone to the dinner table in a snap!

 - Thinly slice the serrano pepper and set aside.

-- In a large skillet over medium heat, cook the ground chicken with the garlic and ginger mixture until the chicken is no longer pink, about 5 to 7 minutes.
+- In a large skillet over medium heat, cook the ground chicken or pork with the garlic and ginger mixture until the meat is no longer pink, about 5 to 7 minutes.

-- Add the soy sauce, rice wine vinegar, cilantro stems, and serrano pepper; cook together for a few minutes until the liquid is absorbed.
+- Add the soy sauce (or coconut aminos), rice wine vinegar, cilantro stems, and serrano pepper; cook together for a few minutes until the liquid is absorbed.